 First, in order to be considered for moving to a higher level, a member must be an active player.
 Active means that a member has played at least 10 times within the past 30 days.
 However, due to the smaller size of the 4.0 and up group, they need only play at least 7 times within 30 days.

-Any member of SLPCC may submit any application (using the correct form found on the SLPCCPV website) that he/she wishes to be considered for moving up to a higher level.
-The order in which applicants are selected for a Level Up Trial (LUT) will not be based on the order that we receive applications, but rather the Ratings Input Coordinators (RICs) will help to identify the most qualified applicants.
+Any member of SLPCC may submit an application (using the correct form found on the club website) that he/she wishes to be considered for moving up to a higher level.
+The order in which applicants are selected for a Level Up Trial (LUT) will not be based on the order that we receive applications, but rather on the input we receive from Ratings Input Coordinators (RICs).

 A “LEVEL UP TRIAL” or “LUT” is the opportunity to see if a person is a good fit for the next higher level and has the skills to continually participate at that new level.
 “Rating Input Coordinators” or “RICs” are people who have volunteered to help LUTs adjust to the workings of the level that they are trying out for and to help the LUT understand what skill requirements are needed for that specific level.

 A. To help the LUTs feel welcomed into the level that they are trying out for, get in to play with as many people as possible (even if that means moving their paddle around to make it happen), and to make them follow the simple guides that we have for them (i.e. name tags, not playing against or with other LUTs, keeping their log book, etc.).